246859/river/README.md

 ### batch operation

-batch operation has better performance than call `db.Put` or `db.Del` directly
+batch operation has better performance than call `db.Put` or `db.Del` directly in large amount of data

 ```go
 import (